Hemanggour/Memory-Manager-in-C/readme.md

 This file contains test cases to validate the functionality of the memory manager.

 ## Usage
-To use the memory manager in your program:
+To use the memory manager in your program, include at very top:
 ```c
 #include "memoryManager.h"
 ```

+### Note:
+- No need to change your existing `malloc`, `calloc`, `realloc`, or `free` calls!
+These standard functions are automatically mapped to the custom memory management functions via predefined macros in memoryManager.h.
+This allows seamless integration without modifying your codebase.

 Compile and run:
 ```sh
 gcc tests.c -o tests